CSCD01/team_22-project/doc/deliverable4/Documentaion_10773.md

 ## User Guide

-After the implementation is done, we will have moew options in
+After the implementation is done, we will have more options in

 <img src="./img/option_1.png" alt="Option" width="300"/>